-The Employee Retirement Income Security Act (ERISA)
+The Employee Retirement Income Security Act (ERISA) in West Chester, PA

 Steve Kunkle has handled ERISA matters since the mid-1980s.
 He is one of a handful of attorneys in the Philadelphia suburbs who handle these matters on behalf of employees.

 Enacted by Congress in the early 1970s, the Employee Retirement Income Security Act, also known as ERISA, was designed to encourage employers to offer retirement and other benefits to employees and to protect employees’ rights to such benefits under employer-sponsored benefit plans.

 ERISA has expanded to cover almost all group insurance benefits offered by employers, including short-term and long-term disability benefits, as well as health insurance benefits, ERISA also covers certain noninsured benefits offered to employees on a group basis, such as severance benefits, change in control benefits, and retention bonus plan benefits.

 If an employee believes that an employer has not followed through on its obligations under a plan providing for the payment of such benefits, she may have a right to sue in federal court under ERISA.
 First off, however, an employee seeking such benefits must pursue an internal claim for the benefit directed to the employer’s plan administrator.
 Failure to comply with proper procedures can be fatal to the employee’s claim for benefits.

 Attorney Steve Kunkle has the experience to interpret complex ERISA statutes as well as applicable regulations and case law to protect your entitlement to benefits.